Article reposted with permission from Dorothy A. Johnson Center for Philanthropy

 - Examine strategies for how to support and nurture social justice.

 You will leave the course with the confidence to engage in conversations and activities to advance social justice in organizations and communities.
 Learners will move through the course at their own pace and will earn a certificate upon completion.
-Register for free today!
+Register today!